petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/consuming-apis/batch-engine-api-basics-importing-data.md

 ### ImportTask_POST_ToSite.java

-Run the `ImportTask_POST_ToSite` class with the following command.
+Run the `ImportTask_POST_ToSite` class.
 Replace `1234` with your site's ID, `able` with the fully qualified name of the class, and `baker` with the JSON data you want to import.

 Command: